How Elizabeth Warren’s Plan For Workers’ Rights Would Help Women

 Sen. Elizabeth Warren issued a far-reaching labor-rights plan on Thursday with one overarching goal: to put power in the hands of American workers.
 Under it, she's proposing several ideas, including extending labor rights, strengthening unions, increasing the federal minimum wage to $15, expanding discrimination protections, and more.

 Women are particularly in need of workers' protections.
-Women, and women of color, make up a substantial segment of the working class, and women still only earn about 80 cents to every dollar and experience disproportionate amounts of harassment and discrimination at work.
+Women, and increasingly women of color, make up a substantial segment of the working class, and women still only earn about 80 cents to every dollar and experience disproportionate amounts of harassment and discrimination at work.

 Advertisement